programmingChiira/my-resume/README.md

 # my-resume
 👋 Hello

-This project is a resume template based on Google UI:
+This project is a resume template based on the Google UI:

 <pre>
 🎨 Where to find everything